-It’s not unusual to be nuts about nuts, even though many of the crunchy, oily, nutritious botanical bits & bites are not “true nuts” in the scientific sense – and that includes Beer Nuts.
-This selection of 10 unusual nuts highlights the often sweet yet occasionally distasteful relationship humans have had with these swell shelled feed seeds.
+Nuts to you!
+This selection of 9 unusual nuts highlights the often sweet yet occasionally distasteful relationship humans have had with these swell shelled feed seeds.

 Coco de Mer

-If you’ve heard of an erotic boutique called Coco de Mer and wondered why they’d name themselves after a coconut, wonder no longer.
-The Sea Coconut is native to only a few of the Seychelles island archipelago in the western Indian Ocean, and boasts the world’s largest seed.
-They also boast an astonishing resemblance to a human female lower torso – plant porn doesn’t get much more graphic than this, folks.
+The Coco de Mer or Sea Coconut, native to only a few islands of the Seychelles archipelago in the western Indian Ocean, boasts the world’s largest and heaviest seed.
+They also bear an astonishing resemblance to a human female lower torso – plant porn doesn’t get much more graphic than this, folks!

-Coco de Mer coconuts don’t drop from the trees fully female formed.
-Once the nuts fall into the ocean, they sink to the bottom where eventually the outer husk sloughs off and decomposition gases cause the inner nut to bob to the surface.
+Coco de Mer coconuts don’t drop from the trees fully female-formed, however.
+Once the nuts fall into the ocean, they sink to the bottom where the outer husk eventually sloughs off and decomposition gases cause the inner nut to bob to the surface.
 Imagine being a shipwrecked sailor, alone and lonely, starved for companionship… and one of these babies washes up on the beach.
-Talk about rubbing salt into the wound!
+Talk about rubbing salt in the wound!

 Candlenuts (or Kemiri nuts) are native to Indonesia but humans have helped expand their range over thousands of years of use.
 Not only are these nuts used in a wide variety of Southeast Asian and Polynesian recipes, their high oil content has allowed them to be used as candles.
 Ancient Hawaiians used to string individual candlenuts along a palm frond and burn them one at a time; in this way they functioned as an effective way of keeping time.